 New Student Orientation Information

 We believe a liberal arts education meets two important objectives: preparation for intelligent living and preparation for a successful career.
 Regardless of your major, your Whitman education will help you develop the ability to think critically and analyze complex issues.
 How you plan your academic coursework while at Whitman supports those objectives.
-We have multiple resources available to help you be successful:
+We have multiple resources available to help you be successful, including the following.